1 Ranked Children’s Hospital by U.S. News & World Report

 Boston Children’s has a long and distinguished history of caring for children with complex diseases and disorders of the brain, spine and central nervous system.
 Clinicians in our Department of Neurology and Department of Neurosurgery are regarded as international leaders in treating conditions that range from rare syndromes to relatively common injuries like concussions.

-In addition, Children’s Division of Sports Medicine is at the forefront of advocating for greater understanding of – and better treatments for – concussions and other head injuries sustained during athletics.
+In addition, Boston Children’s Division of Sports Medicine is at the forefront of advocating for greater understanding of – and better treatments for – concussions and other head injuries sustained during athletics.
 Student-athletes are playing at higher levels of competition (and facing more pressure to return to play) than ever before.
 Recognizing that student-athletes of all ages are at elevated risk for concussions, the Division has established a Sports Concussion Clinic that:

 Here in the Sports Concussion Clinic, we use a computerized test called ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing) to obtain baseline evaluations of neurocognitive functioning (thinking, memory, concentration and information-processing abilities) in children who have sustained a concussion.